top of page

 What is sound healing — and how is this different from a typical sound bath?

-Sound healing at Rocky Mountain Restore & Stretch is a therapeutic, nervous‑system‑focused practice, not a passive or ceremonial experience.
-Sessions are intentionally structured using gongs and sound frequencies to influence the autonomic nervous system — the system that controls stress, relaxation, digestion, sleep, and recovery.
+Sound healing at Rocky Mountain Restore & Stretch is a deeply immersive, nervous-system-focused practice that works on every level — body, mind, and beyond.
+Sessions are intentionally structured using gongs and sound frequencies to influence the autonomic nervous system: the system that governs stress, relaxation, digestion, sleep, and recovery.

-Unlike many sound baths that focus on ambience or spiritual ritual, this work is skill‑based and outcome‑oriented.
-The goal is to help your body shift out of chronic fight‑or‑flight and into a state where repair, regulation, and healing can occur.
+Unlike many sound baths that lean purely on ambience or spiritual ceremony, this work is both skill-based and felt in the bones.
+The goal is to help your body shift out of chronic fight-or-flight and into a state where repair, regulation, and real healing can occur — physically, emotionally, and energetically.

 In short: this is not background music.
-It’s a form of somatic nervous‑system regulation.
+It's a portal and a practice.

 Is there actual science behind sound healing?

 Yes.
-While the field continues to evolve, there is solid research showing that sound and vibration can produce measurable physiological effects.
+While the field continues to evolve, solid research shows that sound and vibration produce measurable physiological effects.
 Structured sound exposure has been shown to:

 • Reduce stress hormones such as cortisol